Hypnotherapy For Addictions in Wolverhampton

 - You stop doing activities you used to enjoy.

-- It is causing problems at work and/or your relationships.
+- It is causing problems with work and/or your relationships.

 - It is having negative effects on your health, mood and self-respect.